Chicken Chettinad Curry Recipe

 Spice Powders – This recipe requires only two spice powders: turmeric powder and Guntur red chili powder.

-If Guntur chili powder is not available, then use any other spicy chili powder.
+If Guntur chili powder is unavailable, use any other spicy chili powder.

 Marinate The Chicken

-Mix 2 pounds (1 kg) of skinless bone-in chicken (cut into 1 and ยฝ inch pieces) with 2 teaspoon salt and 2 tablespoon freshly squeezed lime juice in a large bowl and keep aside for ½ an hour.
+Step 1: Mix 2 pounds (1 kg) of skinless, bone-in chicken (cut into 1 and ยฝ-inch pieces) with 2 teaspoon salt and 2 tablespoon freshly squeezed lime juice in a large bowl, and keep aside for ½ an hour.

 Chicken, salt and lime juice added to a bowl.